Working to make government more effective

 There is not always a deputy prime minister.
 In fact, the concept of a deputy prime minister is relatively new.
 Clement Attlee was the first deputy prime minister, serving during the wartime coalition from 1940–45.
 Between then and 2010, eight ministers deputised for the prime minister, but there were long periods without any deputy.
 25 House of Commons Library, The office of Deputy Prime Minister, 2 July 2013, https://researchbriefings.files.parliament.uk/documents/SN04023/SN04023.pdf

 Since Nick Clegg’s appointment as deputy prime minister during the coalition, use of the title has become more common.
-There have been four deputy prime ministers and three first secretaries since 2015.
+There have been five deputy prime ministers and three first secretaries since 2015.
 This excludes Philip Hammond who was briefly and mistakenly appointed to the role in 2016.
 26 Zeffman H and Coates S, ‘Hammond promoted to PM’s deputy by mistake’, The Times, 29 October 2016, www.thetimes.co.uk/article/hammond-promoted-to-pm-s-deputy-by-mistake-v2d978vqb There were two periods between 2015 and 2019 where there was no appointed deputy prime minister or first secretary, although the chancellor of the Duchy of Lancaster performed a similar role for some of that period.

 Sometimes there is both a deputy prime minister and a first secretary of state in one government.
 During the 2010–15 coalition government, Nick Clegg was deputy PM and William Hague as first secretary of state.
 Clegg’s title reflected his role as the leader of the junior coalition party and Hague’s title his status as a party ally of the prime minister.
+Currently, there is both a deputy prime minister and a chief secretary to the prime minister.

 Is there a department of the deputy prime minister?